About

 Field Notes, Leuchtturm, Hobonichi — the paper tools that make thinking visible.

-Time-blocking, weekly reviews, and intentional productivity frameworks for engineers.
+Time-blocking, weekly reviews, and intentional productivity frameworks for people who plan on paper.

 A Series Inside Planning Engineered